-The Bahamas comprises over 3,00 islands and is known for its business-friendly environment, thriving tourism sector, and breathtaking natural scenery.
+The Bahamas comprises over 3,00 Caribbean islands and is known for its business-friendly environment, thriving tourism sector, and breathtaking natural scenery.
 Over the years, the government has implemented policies to help boost the property market, such as low property tax measures.

-The property market is characterized by high demand and low levels of supply, and buyers looking to secure a place to reside for a minimum of four months during the year.
+The property market is characterized by high demand, low levels of supply, and buyers looking to secure a place to reside for a minimum of four months during the year.
 The tourism industry makes up about 50 percent of the country’s GDP, providing excellent opportunities for those wishing to enter the rental market.

 The average price of real estate in the Bahamas varies.
 For example, a beachfront apartment or villa can cost anywhere from $735 to $1,650 per square meter, respectively, while a villa not on the beachfront can cost about $390 per square meter.
 It is worth noting that the Bahamas is a more expensive area to live in, with average prices being around 30 percent higher than in the US.

 - Children, the elderly, and pregnant women can benefit from free primary healthcare.

 - The Bahamas is considered a tax haven.

 - The thriving tourism industry is an opportunity for profitable investments.